 The company needs to distribute various products to branches.
 Those products are usually valuable, mobile and in demand.
 There are risks that the company may face fraudulent actions in the level of operational staff.
 Therefore, the company has set a tight internal control and auditing system.
 It also deploys information technology system to support the inventory management.
 Moreover, the company makes it a responsibility of branch managers to conduct a daily random check on products, especially those high-value products.
 Moreover, accounting officers will check the inventory of each branch once a month.
+In addition, the internal audit controller will do random check from time to time.
 Staff in each branch will be obliged to be jointly responsible for lost items.
 The company beliefs that the introduced policy measures would limit possible damages within the scope that has insignificant impact on the company's performance.